Appendix R of the Lafayette College Faculty Handbook. (As amended February 7, 2006, by faculty motion 05-11.)

 Information technology systems routinely log user actions in order to facilitate recovery from system malfunctions and for system management purposes.
 The logs of user actions or other information obtained by the scanning programs for security purposes should be treated as confidential in the same manner that user files and e-mails are treated as confidential.
 ITS is required to post policies and procedures concerning logging of user actions, including the extent of individually-identifiable data collection, data security, and data retention.

-If any of the conditions described above is present, the CIO as well as one other senior officer of the College—the Provost (for faculty users), the Dean of Students (for student users), or the Vice President for Human Resources (for administrative or staff users)—must agree that there is sufficient cause to review a file or e-mail message before it can be accessed without the user’s permission.
+If any of the conditions described above are present, the CIO as well as one other senior officer of the College—the Provost (for faculty users), the Dean of Students (for student users), or the Vice President for Human Resources (for administrative or staff users)—must agree that there is sufficient cause to review a file or e-mail message before it can be accessed without the user’s permission.
 The appropriate senior officer of the College shall preserve this agreement in writing, identifying the sufficient cause and the file(s) or message(s) to be accessed.
 Once sufficient cause has been established, the appropriate senior officer of the College and the CIO may then have access to the file(s) or message(s).
 Information obtained in this manner is admissible in legal proceedings or in a College hearing.
 At the earliest possible opportunity that is lawful and consistent with other College policy, the appropriate senior officer of the College shall notify the affected individual of the action(s) taken and the reason for the action(s) taken.

 The three senior officers of the College and the CIO shall report annually to the Faculty Academic Policy Committee on the effectiveness of this policy.